 The primary responsibility of the ACES Transportation Department is to transport students in a safe and efficient manner.
 The paramount emphasis is always on safety.
-State of Connecticut Statutes, ACES Governing Board policies and administrative guidelines reflect that commitment.
+State of Connecticut Statutes, ACES Governing Board policies and administrative quidelines reflect that commitment.

 The ACES driver has been instructed to report any student who interferes with the safe operation of the vehicle.
-This report should be made to the principal in writing.
+This report should be made to the principal and Director of Transportation in writing.
 The complaint will be addressed by administration.